ceejayps/ceejayps/README.md

-### I'm a photographer, Game Developer, App Developer, and Teacher!!
+### I'm a photographer, Game Developer, App Developer, and a Teacher!!
 I'm just a regular Developer who codes for fun, nothing really to it. i find enjoyment is sloving problems via coding. name a language, give me a few day and i'll learn. one of my most ambitious hobby is making people's software dreams a reality.
 I really enjoy the process of making interactive and dynamic contents